saem/vscode-nim/README.md

 You should be set up now to be able to debug from a given file in the native VS Code(ium) debugger.

 ![Debugger preview screenshot](images/debugging-screenshot.png)
 ---
+## Code Completion

+This extension relies on nimsuggest for code completion.
+Nimsuggest is basically a frontend for the nim compiler, so it accepts compiler flags, like `--path`, as well as reads [config files.](https://nim-lang.org/docs/nimc.html#compiler-usage-configuration-files) If you're not getting code completion suggestions, nimsuggest does not have a complete picture of your project.
+You likely need to create a config file for your project file with `--path` options for nimsuggest.

+---
 # Developing the Extension